umihico/minigun-requests/README.md

 ```
 * Trial account is up to 1000 requests for one host per day.
 * "trial5" is unlimited trial account but return only 5 results.
+if you get 'error' result too often, look at the - [Advanced Usage](#Advanced Usage: What's "validation_xpaths"?)

 ## Advanced Usage: What's "validation_xpaths"?
  In tons of requests, responses is not always what you want, such as wrong path, IP blocking, unknown response thru proxy servers. "validation_xpaths" are used to detect unwanted responses and then system can retry with another IP.
 Default validation_xpaths without specifying are